 Well, MariaDB is sponsored by Monty Program AB & MariaDB foundation and is independently developed by the core developer of MySQL and other community members and truly open source.
-The man who created MySQLdatabase by Michael “Monty” Widenius, David Axmark, and Allan Larsso the founder of MySQL and Monty Program AB is now behind MariaDB.
-They would oversee the development of MariaDB foundation.
+The man who created the MySQL database by Michael “Monty” Widenius, David Axmark, and Allan Larsso the founder of MySQL and Monty Program AB is now behind MariaDB.
+They would oversee the development of the MariaDB foundation.
 First, ensure the list of available packages is up-to-date before installing.
-Open your SSH terminal and input the following commands.
+Open your Linux terminal and input the following commands.

 yum -y update